 by Ben Horowitz (Author)

 A brutally honest book on what it takes to not only start a venture but successfully navigate the obstacles one encounters on the path to success.
-Ben Horowitz draws from his personal experience of developing a company, managing, selling or buying one and investing in a good prospect whenever possible.
-He talks straight, talks witty, sometimes using some of his favorite lyrics to drive his point home about an array of topics ranging from the decision-making to psychology of managing a startup and hiring or firing friends or close acquaintances as well.
-This is sort of an unconventional work that works to fill in the gaps in usual business development thinking that could lead to the demise of the venture itself.
-A complete insider’s view of how businesses are built, bought and sold along with managing the psychological aspect in the right manner which plays a key role in the entire affair.
+Ben Horowitz draws from his personal experience of developing a company, managing, selling, or buying one and investing in a good prospect whenever possible.
+He talks straight and witty, sometimes using some of his favorite lyrics to drive his point home about an array of topics ranging from the decision-making to psychology of managing a startup and hiring or firing friends or close acquaintances.
+It is an unconventional work that works to fill in the gaps in usual business development thinking that could lead to the demise of the venture itself.
+A complete insider’s view of how businesses are built, bought, and sold, along with managing the psychological aspect correctly, plays a key role in the entire affair.

 Also, have a look at Finance for non Finance Training

 #10 – The Everything Store: Jeff Bezos and the Age of Amazon

 It traces the amazing story of the evolution of Amazon from an online bookstore to the largest e-commerce venture in the global marketplace.
 The author describes Jeff Bezos’s journey as an extraordinary entrepreneur who was not afraid to dream big and worked diligently to make Amazon ‘The Everything Store’ until it was no longer a dream.
 The work discusses Jeff’s challenges and how he learned he would need to overlook short-term profits and plan strategically to grow big in the long term.